 For added privacy, you can install a retractable shade canopy or a tarp that is hard to see through it.
 If you want a more exotic look, you can also use paper lanterns.

 A pergola can also act as a trellis, or support for climbing vines.
 If you want to keep insects away, you can invest in some insect screens.

-Besides protecting occupants from the elements, pergolas can add to the overall value of a home.
+Besides protecting occupants from the elements, building pergolas can add to the overall value of a home regardless of cost.
 They are relatively easy to build and can last for decades.
 However, they do require some maintenance.